 Normally you will be informed that it has been processed via an email or text message.
 Until you receive this notification arrives it is a case of waiting.
 And waiting.
 And waiting…

-3. Finalize it on your iPhone
+3. Finalize it

 When you get your unlock notification it normally comes with a set of instructions.